Best Vocational and Trade Schools for 2019

 - You want to streamline your training process and get to work ASAP

 If one or more of these apply to you, then a vocational or technical school might be right up your alley.
+Don't forget to also explore the top vocational careers for an idea of which is right for you.

 In order to give you a good idea of what top vocational schools can offer you, we gathered data on campus-based and accredited online vocational schools across the country.
 Then, we analyzed it to see which ones were came out on top.
 Our rankings address important school traits like program availability, schedule flexibility, career placement numbers, distance education options and more.
 We only considered the certificate and associate degree offerings at each school -- bachelor's degree plans are better suited to traditional universities -- and we made sure to include the job placement numbers and career longevity of graduates.
 You can learn more about our methodology below.